UKHackspaceFoundation/resources/comms.md

 # Communication Channels

-Communication channels and other organising tools used by the Foundation
+Communication channels and other online assets/organising tools used by the Foundation

 ## Current State (Nov 2016)